dfgordon/tree-sitter-applesoft/README.md

 Build Process
 -------------

 The build products are generated using `build.py`.
 The Docker daemon must be running for `build.py` to succeed.
+The daemon may require `sudo`.

 This is a cascaded build.
 The starting files are `token_list.txt`, `grammar-src.js`, and `scanner-src.cc`.
 These are used by `token_processor.py` to produce `grammar.js` and `src/scanner.cc` (a simplified TextMate grammar is also generated here).
 These are used by `tree-sitter generate` to produce `src/parser.c` and, in turn, the bindings for Node and Rust.
 These are used by `tree-sitter build-wasm` to produce the WASM parser.